microsoft/vscode-tslint/tslint/README.md

 - define a VS Code [task](https://code.visualstudio.com/docs/editor/tasks) with a [problem matcher](https://code.visualstudio.com/docs/editor/tasks#_processing-task-output-with-problem-matchers) that extracts VS Code warnings from the tslint output.

 Here is an example.
-Create a gulp task using `gulp-tslint` that generates a report in a particular format that you can then match with a problem matcher.
-In your `gulpfile.js` define a task like the one below, with a custom problem reporter:
+Create a gulp task using `gulp-tslint` that generates a report that you can then match by a VS Code Task's problem matcher.
+In your `gulpfile.js` define a task like the one below:

 ```js
 'use strict';